-The Submission Site for the 2018 program is open.
-The submission deadline is January 11, 2018, 11:59 p.m.
+The Submission Site for the 2018 program is closed.
+The submission deadline was January 11, 2018, 11:59 p.m.
 (Eastern).
 In addition to paper submissions, for the 2018 Annual Meeting, proposals are being accepted for Courses, Workshops, Preconferences, the Sociology in Practice Settings Symposium, and the Teaching and Learning Symposium.
 Please see the links to the right to view these individual calls.

 How to Submit

 It may be helpful to reiew the Webinar on "Getting Your Paper on the Program"